reactjs/react.dev/src/content/blog/2024/04/25/react-19-upgrade-guide.md

 ---
-title: "React 19 RC Upgrade Guide"
+title: "React 19 Upgrade Guide"
 author: Ricky Hanlon
 date: 2024/04/25
 description: The improvements added to React 19 require some breaking changes, but we've worked to make the upgrade as smooth as possible and we don't expect the changes to impact most apps.
 In this post, we will guide you through the steps for upgrading apps and libraries to React 19.